Skip to content

 Qatar

-Iranian Foreign Minister Abbas Araghchi told Japan's Kyodo News: "The strait is closed only to ships belonging to our enemies, countries that attack us.
-For other countries, ships can pass through the strait."
-The audience was deliberate.
-Japan depends on Hormuz for more than 90% of its Middle Eastern crude imports and was granted passage the same week.
-Araghchi's statement codifies what the IRGC toll system had already established in practice — a selective blockade distinguishing between hostile and non-hostile nations.
+Iranian Foreign Minister Abbas Araghchi told Japan's Kyodo News that the strait of Hormuz is 'closed only to ships belonging to our enemies, countries that attack us.
+For other countries, ships can pass through the strait.'
+This is the first explicit articulation of a selective blockade policy distinguishing between hostile and non-hostile nations.

 Sources:Al Jazeera